 We have been accepted by the Christian mission agency SIM and we are completing additional medical and cultural training.
 We are reaching out to people and churches and patients sharing our story of God’s call to live out our faith teaching medicine in Ethiopia.
 Unlike grants or government agencies or historic denominational missions, contemporary missions require developing a support team willing to provide monthly financial and prayer support.
-If you are interested in hearing more about our story or supporting us, please contact us at Andrea.Janssen@sim.org.
-We will be blogging at janssenfamily.org.
+If you are interested in hearing more about our story visit our blog at janssenfamily.org.

 We are excited to have Taya and Zeri experience Ethiopia once again, to better understand their culture and learn Amharic.
 Although initially quite shaken, our kids now seem excited for the changes.
 However, beneath all of that, it’s hard to know what they truly understand at ages 6, 8 and 9.
 They expect soccer and adventure; perhaps the culture shock, the intermittent electricity and water, the simple housing and the surrounding poverty will provoke reactions we can only imagine.
 We plan to visit their hometowns near Durame, but we’re not sure when or how we’ll introduce any known Ethiopian family members.
 In this and other ways, we expect there will be few easy answers.